-One thing I love about writing a blog is having the opportunity to “share my space” from time to time in order to also share the stories of others.
+One thing I love about writing a blog is having the opportunity to share my space from time to time in order to share the stories of others.
 This is why I’m so pleased to feature friend and fellow advocate, Suzzann Cummings, in today’s guest post.
-Suzzann shares a bit about what it’s like for her living with and managing lymphedema.
+Suzzann shares what it’s like for her living with and managing lymphedema.

 I hope by reading Suzzann’s words, someone out there living with lymphedema might realize that in this they are not alone either.

 Seven years ago, my life changed as I know it.
 That’s when I was diagnosed with breast cancer, Triple Negative Breast Cancer.
 Since I came from a fairly long family history of women who were diagnosed with breast cancer (my mother, paternal aunt and two cousins), I felt I had pretty good understanding of the long journey I was about to embark upon.